random-access-storage/random-access-file/README.md

   size: someSize, // truncate the file to this size first
   readable: true, // should the file be opened as readable?
-  writable: true,  // should the file be opened as writable? lock (fd) => bool // optional function that informs if the file could be locked }
+  writable: true,  // should the file be opened as writable? lock (fd) => bool, // optional function that informs if the file could be locked sparse (fd) => bool // options function that informs if the file should be set as sparse on win }
 ```